Thalía con banda: Grandes éxitos: Commercial performance

-The album achieved a notable international success.
-Thalía con banda: Grandes éxitos sold 75,000 units in its first day of its release.
-It became the first Regional Mexican-style album to be certified in Spain, and entered in markets such as Czech Republic, Portugal, Russia, Canada, Israel, and Bulgaria.
-According to Billboards Leila Cobo, Thalía received multiple certifications for the album's sales in the United States and Latin America.
-The magazine previously stated in late 2001, that the album sold well, and proved "appealing both to regional Mexican and pop audiences who do not seem turned off by the singer's new look or sound".
+The album achieved success by its genre standards.
+Thalía con banda: Grandes éxitos shifted 75,000 units in its first day of release.
+The album sold an estimated half-million copies worldwide.
+In late 2001, Billboard said that the album sold well, and proved "appealing both to regional Mexican and pop audiences who do not seem turned off by the singer's new look or sound".
+Although sources stated that EMI awarded the album a gold record for its sales in Mexico, it was not certified by AMPROFON.